WeareJH/m2-module-import/README.md

 #### Check Incoming Files

-On the right hand side you will see all the files currently in the incoming folder.
+On the right-hand side you will see all the files currently in the incoming folder.
 These files are waiting to be processed.
 However, some of them will be ignored based on the `match_files` configuration.
-This sometimes causes confusion with client when they incorrectly named their files wrong.
+This sometimes causes confusion with clients when they incorrectly named their files wrong.
 From this screen they can see which files will and will not be processed, a green tick indicates that the file name matches the `match_files` directive and a red cross indicates that it does not.
 All files with a red cross will not be processed by this import.

 **Note** If multiple imports share the same incoming folder, you might see that some imports show they don't match a file that another import does, this is to be expected as different imports can have different `match_files` values.